Digital Transformation in Healthcare: Senior Leaders on Opportunities and Challenges

 For more, download our Transforming Healthcare: The State of Digital Marketing and Selling in Life Sciences report.

-If you’re interested in participating in future healthcare roundtables, shoot me a note: p_schrimpf@ prophet.com.
+If you’re interested in participating in future healthcare roundtables, reach out to Paul.